 Our Executive Education business is a limited company.
-It is wholly owned by the University and managed by a board of directors, chaired by the Director of the School.
+It is wholly owned by the University and managed by a board of directors, chaired by the Dean of the School.
 We also run a number of ancillary research groups and other centres.

 The Faculty Board of Business & Management

 The Faculty Board of Business & Management is a statutory elected body and the principal governing committee within the School.
 It reports to the University’s General Board on matters relating to teaching, timetabling and teaching standards, research, operations and finance, faculty, research centres and our Executive Education business.
 The Faculty Board is chaired by Professor Alastair Beresford.

 The Degree Committee is a statutory body which reports to the University’s General Board on graduate student matters relating to admissions, supervision and the awarding of degrees and diplomas.
 The Degree Committee is chaired by Professor Vincent Mak.

 A series of non-statutory committees including the Teaching Committees, Subject Group Heads Committee, Subject Groups and Operations User Group oversee day-to-day management across these areas, including teaching, faculty appointments, promotions and student admissions.

 Cambridge Judge Business School benefits hugely from the advice and guidance of our Advisory Board, which comprises members of the external corporate community and meets twice a year.